 Short breaks for disabled children

-Activities for disabled children and young people giving families and carers a break from caring.
+Activities for disabled children and young people

 Short breaks provide opportunities for disabled children and young people to spend time away from their families and have fun.
 They also provide families with a break from their caring responsibilities.